 Think critically, ask questions, and learn geography

-I just read this article about GeoGuessr and I really like the idea of asking questions to find out where in the world you are.
-I would suggest teaming up 2 and 2 students and have them play the game.
-I good way to start this off would be to discuss the clues you might find if you explore the map a little before you make your guess.
-Write up some points to ponder on, like if you see a sign, if you see cars and buildings.
+A good way to start this off would be to discuss the clues you might find if you explore the map a little before you make your guess.
+Write up some points to ponder on, like if you see a sign if you see cars and buildings.
 What else could you look for?
 Will you get better when you try?
 Is this just for fun or could it be used in geography?
-In my English class we would have to speak English when working on this.
+In my English class, we would have to speak English when working on this.
 I am including the article about the product here.
-And look at the picture here.
-Where am I?
-Send me a message on twitter if you guessed it! @annmic13

 What it is: GeoGuessr is a fun map-based game where students get virtually “dropped” somewhere in the world, and must explore the landscape around them through Google Street View to determine where in the world they are.
 When they’ve determined where in the world they are, they click on the world map to make a guess.
 Students will be shown the actual location they are, as well as how far off they were from the correct location.

-GeoGuessr would also make a fun morning pages writing prompt.
+GeoGuessr would also make a fun morning page writing prompt.
 Students must write a story, poem, descriptive writing, etc. about where they’ve been dropped.

 You may still play them for free, but they might not have the same features.
 Let’s look at these other geography guessing games:

 - City Guesser – Here’s the best Geoguessr alternative as it works similarly.
 Instead of Google Street View, it shows a random video feed from the area.
 Sometimes, this makes the game too easy since it shows telltale signs like automotive number plates.
 Still, you can play it for free on your web browser.